 All international students and their accompanying dependents are required to have health insurance while enrolled at a U.S. institution.

 Medical costs can be very expensive in the U.S. and it is in your best interest that you have health insurance.
 As part of your immigration status as a J-1 Exchange Visitor, the U.S. government has set minimum requirements for health insurance coverage.
 The international student health insurance at Oregon State University satisfies all of these requirements and you will be automatically enrolled in this plan when you start your program.
-You can apply to waive the OSU international student health insurance if you have private health insurance from your home country that meets or exceeds the requirements outlined by OSU.
-To see the requirements, go to the Student Health Services forms website and click on the waiver requirements document at the bottom of the page (this is a separate document than the application form itself).
-Please note that if your waiver application is not approved, you will be enrolled for the OSU student health insurance and you will be billed for it each academic term you spend at OSU.
+To see the information about the coverage offered to international students, go to the Student Health Services website.

 Your arrival in the United States takes very careful planning.
 There are several important factors to consider that range from what to bring, to transportation from the airport to campus, and so on.
 Each Oregon institution conducts a mandatory orientation for international students at the beginning of each term to help integrate them into the American student lifestyle.
 The exact days and the length of each orientation vary from year to year, thus international students should not expect to receive orientation date and location information until they have been formally acceptance to OSU.
 To see information about orientation at OSU. visit their International Student Orientation website.